milanmithbaokar/Caltech-Capstone-Project1/README.md

 * Implement network policies at the database pod to allow ingress traffic from the front-end application pod
 * Demonstrate backing up kubernetes etcd database (Periodically backing up etcd cluster data is important to recover kubernetes clusters under disaster scenarios, such as losing all control plane nodes)
 * Demonstrate creating a new user with permissions to create, list, get,update, and delete pods.
-## Required Steps to setup Infrastructure
+## Required steps to setup Infrastructure
 * gitclone the repository using git clone https://github.com/milanmithbaokar/Caltech-Capstone-Project1
 * The first EC2 instance is going to be a manual install and the remaining two EC2 instances will be automated using Ansible
 * Refer aws_using_ansible.txt file to install two EC2 instances in AWS cloud(AWS_CLOUD directory contains the launch_ec2.yml script).